-If you complete all of the course work, submitting all projects and assignments on time, and demonstrating a sincere effort in all submitted work, then your final grade for this course will be no lower than a B. If you fail to meet these requirements, then your final grade for this course will be whatever the calculation below yields.2
+If you complete all of the course work, submitting all assignments on time, and demonstrating a sincere effort in all submitted work (including exams), then your final grade for this course will be no lower than a B. If you fail to meet these requirements, then your final grade for this course will be whatever the calculation below yields.2

 The projects and exams for this course will demand some effort from you.
-However, if you struggle to master the material, submitting work that is complete but flawed, you do not risk a damagingly low grade.
-I require only that the work be submitted by its deadline, and that all work (on projects and exams) demonstrate real effort to produce correct solutions.
+However, if you struggle to master the material, submitting work that is complete but flawed, then you do not risk a damagingly low grade.
+We require only that the work be submitted by its deadline, and that all work demonstrate real effort to produce correct solutions.
 Clearly, a sincere effort is a subjective standard.
-However, if you put forth the effort that I expect, that effort should be unambiguously apparent to me when I grade your work.
-If you are uncertain whether your work will meet this standard, then simple ask me.
+However, if you put forth the effort that we expect, that effort should be unambiguously apparent to us when we grade your work.
+If you are uncertain whether your work will meet this standard, then simply ask us.

 In short, if you try, and if you are organized, then you will receive at least a middling grade for this course.
-My hope is that this rule will leave you free to struggle with the material for its own sake, enjoying the challenges and puzzles with less distraction.
+Our hope is that this rule will leave you free to struggle with the material for its own sake, enjoying the challenges and puzzles with less distraction.